 - Following the Director, Art Director/Production Designer and/or Visual Effects Supervisor’s guidance, the

-- Lighting Supervisor oversees the creation of the project’s look and lighting style/technique.
+- Supports the creation of the project’s look and lighting style/technique.

 - Ability to work within the lighting and rendering pipeline and capable of troubleshooting common rendering and lighting technical issues.

-- Collaborates with the creative leads and CG Supervisor to ensure that all lighting and rendering requirements are successfully and efficiently met within the confines of the project’s timeline and fiscal parameters.
+- Crafts innovative lighting designs.
+He/she supports the Supervisor in ensuring that the rigs can function efficiently and the established look and complexity are successfully met within the confines of the project’s timeline and fiscal parameters.

 - Provides vision, feedback, motivation and encouragement to the team.

-- Motivates, mentors and supports the crew to consistently strive towards excellence.
+- Motivates, mentors and supports the team to consistently strive towards excellence.

 - Partners with the production team in tracking and ensuring the on-time completion of shot assignments.

-- Collaborates with Surfacing Surfacing Department Supervisor in achieving the desired look and establishing the production design complexity and behavioural consistency as it pertains to characters, props and environments.
+- Collaborates with Surfacing Team in achieving the desired look and establishing the production design complexity and behavioural consistency as it pertains to characters, props and environments.

-- Collaborates with Effects Department Supervisor to test efficacy of the special effects, modifying lighting as necessary.
+- Collaborates with Effects Artists to test efficacy of the special effects, modifying lighting as necessary.